pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 ## Multi-Dimensional Iterators

-The owned vehicles example above is such a common use-case that it has been integrated directly in to the library.
+The owned vehicles example above is such a common use-case that it has been integrated directly into the library.
 A vehicle can only have one owner, so an array of iterators is very inefficient:

 ```pawn
 new
 	Iterator:OwnedVehicle[MAX_PLAYERS]<MAX_VEHICLES>;
 ```

-Not only does this waste a lot of space, but there's nothign preventing this:
+Not only does this waste a lot of space, but there's nothing preventing this:

 ```pawn
 Iter_Add(OwnedVehicle[4], 10);
 Iter_Add(OwnedVehicle[6], 10);
 ```

-This will make both players 4 and 6 owner of vehicle 10.
+This will make both players 4 and 6 owners of vehicle 10.
 The alternative is to make multiple intertwined iterators, so that each element can be a member of only one at once:

 ```pawn
 new